kimushun1101/arrange-resize-figures/README.md

-# arrange resize figures
+# arrange and resize figures

-This MATLAB function script arranges and resizes the figures in a grid on the monitor.
+This MATLAB function script arranges and resizes figures on the grid to fit your monitor.

 ![example screenshot](./screenshot.png)